Our new Files.com Desktop App is out of BETA and now in production. This App replaces our previous desktop app which was deprecated in 2018.

-Once your user is successfully logged in, you will see the following message (shown on the video example below) “Your login was successful and the Desktop Application will be connecting shortly.
+Once your user is successfully logged in, you will see the following message: “Your login was successful and the Desktop Application will be connecting shortly.
 Once your account is linked, you may close this window”.

 A fly-in desktop notice will inform you that the volume is now mounted.

 Close the browser window that was triggered by the desktop app.

 Your Files.com/BrickFTP site is mounted as a volume, and you are ready to begin using the app.

 If you would like to mount another volume/connect another user, simply repeat the steps above for as many users as you like.

 Open your Preferences panel by clicking on the Files.com icon (in your system tray on Windows, in your top menu bar on MacOS).

 The Windows panel opens with three general preference options that default to “checked”.
 These options are self-explanatory and are not available on MacOS.